Fredestrik/cresh-tt-back-js/README.md

     psql -d cresh-tt-back -f transactions.sql
     psql -d cresh-tt-back -f instalments.sql

 Now your database is up and running, install the dependencies.
-Copy .env.example into .env and set your own user and password.
+Copy .env.example into .env

     npm install
     cp .env.example .env

+Set your own user and password in the .env file

 Launch the project in development mode with

+    npm run dev

+Launch the project in production mode

+    npm run build
     npm start

-Clone this repository.